Aminocd/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
 id | The ID of the issuance
-amount-atomic | The amount of currency issued, in atomic units (each whole unit is composed of 10^10 atomic units) issueing-user-id | The ID of the issueing user issueing-username | The username of the issueing user before-amount-atomic | The balance, in atomic units, of the private currency holding before it was credited by the issuance after-amount-atomic | The balance, in atomic units, of the private currency holding after it was credited by the issuance day-counter | The day counter of the private currency holding when it was credited by the issuance created-at | The time and date when the transfer was created updated-at | The time and date when the transfer was last updated
+day-counter | The day counter of the currency holding when it was credited by the issuance amount-atomic | The amount of currency issued, in atomic units (each whole unit is composed of 10^10 atomic units) receiving-user-id | The ID of the issuance receiver, only shown if the issuer is the logged-in user receiver-username | The username of the issuance sender, only shown if the issuer is the logged-in user issuance-receiver-currency-holding-id | The ID of the public or private currency holding that the issuance credited to, only shown if the issuance receiver is the logged-in user issuance-receiver-currency-holding-type | Whether the currency holding that the issuance credited to is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding", only shown if the issuance receiver is the logged-in user issued-currency-id | The ID of the issued currency issued-currency-name | The name of the issued currency issueing-user-id | The ID of the issueing user issueing-username | The username of the issueing user before-amount-atomic | The balance, in atomic units, of the currency holding before it was credited by the issuance, only shown if the issuance receiver is the logged-in user after-amount-atomic | The balance, in atomic units, of the currency holding after it was credited by the issuance, only shown if the issuance receiver is the logged-in user created-at | The time and date when the transfer was created updated-at | The time and date when the transfer was last updated